This series of reports outlines how employers can act to improve race inclusion in the workplace

 Don't forget onboarding

 - An inclusive culture needs to be in place for new staff from ethnic minority backgrounds, to ensure that they immediately feel welcomed.
-In addition, make sure that you know what support they need you to put in place, such as an internal mentor or coach to help them navigate the company.
+In addition, make sure that you know what support your team need you to put in place, such as an internal mentor or coach to help them navigate the company.

 - Collate data and reporting of diversity in your recruitment, such as recruitment, retention and promotion rates.
 This will flag up trends that you might not have noticed without it.